Line infantry: Training and recruitment

-Line tactics required a strict discipline and simple movements, practiced to the point where they became second-nature.
-During training, the drill and corporal punishments were widely used.

 Line infantry quickly became the most common type of infantry in European countries.
 Musketeers and grenadiers, formerly elite troops, gradually became part of the line infantry, switching to linear tactics.

 Over time the use of line infantry tactics spread outside of Europe, often as a result of European imperialism.
 In European colonies and settlements with small populations from the home country, line infantry forces were often raised from the local population, with the British East India Company's sepoys perhaps being the most historically significant example.

-During 1814, in the War of the Sixth Coalition, the training of regular French line infantry recruits was very limited due to the fierce attack of the Coalition Forces.
-A recruit was trained by firing two cartridges and four blanks.
+Line tactics required strict discipline and simple movements practiced to the point where they became second-nature.
+During training, the drill and corporal punishments were widely used.
+During 1814, in the War of the Sixth Coalition, the training of regular French line infantry recruits was limited due to the relentless attack of the Coalition Forces.
+A recruit was trained by firing only two cartridges and four blanks.
 There was also light training of forming several formations.
-By these examples, forming a massive extent of well trained, elite line infantry was a very complicated process.
+However, training large quantities of elite line infantry was generally a complicated process.

 Arms and equipment

 In the middle of the 16th century, the matchlock muskets of some line infantry were equipped with bayonets.
-Bayonets were attached to the muzzles of muskets and were used when line troops entered melee combat.
+Bayonets were attached to the muzzles and were used when line troops entered melee combat.
 They also helped to defend against cavalry.